terjeio/grbl/doc/markdown/settings.md

 To play nice with the hard limits feature, where homing can share the same limit switches, the homing cycle will move off all of the limit switches by this pull-off travel after it completes.
 In other words, it helps to prevent accidental triggering of the hard limit after a homing cycle.

+### $28 - G73 retract distance

+The distance G73 will retract between each "peck" when drilling in mm.

+### $29 - step pulse delay

+Step pulse delay from setting the direction pins in microseconds.

 #### $30 - Max spindle speed, RPM

 This sets the spindle speed for the maximum 5V PWM pin output.
 Higher programmed spindle RPMs are accepted by Grbl but the PWM output will not exceed the max 5V.
 By default, Grbl linearly relates the max-min RPMs to 5V-0.02V PWM pin output in 255 increments.
 When the PWM pin reads 0V, this indicates spindle disabled.
 Note that there are additional configuration options are available in config.h to tweak how this operates.